 Need to know how to relieve wisdom tooth pain or other types of toothaches?
 Temporary tooth pain relief is as close as your kitchen.
 Inflammation is a key cause of toothaches.
 Applying a cold compress to the affected area can reduce inflammation and deliver temporary tooth pain relief.
 In many cases, a bacterial infection is the source of tooth pain problems.
 Reduce the amount of bacteria in your mouth to get pain relief.
 Gargle with warm salt water or hydrogen peroxide to kill bacteria in the mouth.

 Signs Your Tooth Pain Is An Emergency

 Sometimes knowing how to stop tooth pain isn’t enough.
 You need to quickly fix the source of the pain before minor issues become bigger problems.
-In cases of severe tooth pain in North Hollywood, you’ll want to see an emergency dentist in Los Angeles County.
+In cases of severe tooth pain in North Hollywood, you’ll want to see an emergency dentist in North Hollywood County.

-Victory Plaza Dental serves Los Angeles County residents with emergency dental services at our North Hollywood location.
+Victory Plaza Dental serves North Hollywood County residents with emergency dental services at our North Hollywood location.
 If you experience any of these four dental problems, contact our office immediately.